Gold but old – money thrown out the window? Advertorials on online magazines from publishers or print publications – Image: Xpert.Digital

 - EEAT Marketing and PR: Is EEAT the solution of the future for search engine results and rankings because of AI development?

-1. AI-supported content marketing
+1. AI-powered content marketing

 2. SEO (Search Engine Optimization)